All about me is an interactive tool, for those attending the infection clinic, to enable further discussion with professionals involved in your care.

 Did you know?

-There are currently 801 children living with HIV in the UK (CHIPS data 2019).
+There are currently around 326 children and young people being treated for HIV in the UK (CHARS and UKHSA data 2024).

 Did you know?

-There are approximately 89,400 people currently living with HIV in England, according to The Terrence Higgins Trust.
-Ask your clinic team about your local area.
+There were 94,397 people living with diagnosed HIV and accessing care in England in 2022 www.gov.uk Ask your clinic team about your local area

 Did you know?